kuangxh9/FlashAttention/README.md

 1. **Hardware Dependence**: These optimizations are heavily dependent on Nvidia’s CUDA architecture.
 As a result, models using FlashAttention may not perform as efficiently on non-Nvidia hardware, such as AMD GPUs or TPUs.
 2. **Complexity in Implementation**: The use of custom CUDA kernels and Nvidia’s CUTLASS libraries requires specialized knowledge, which can be a barrier for researchers without a deep understanding of GPU programming.
 3. **Limited Gains for Extremely Large Models**: Although FlashAttention-2 shows significant speedups, these gains might plateau as models exceed a certain size, due to bandwidth limitations of existing hardware.
-4. **Potential Bugs in Custom Kernels**: The use of highly specialized CUDA kernels increases the risk of undetected bugs, especially in edge cases that are not fully covered by the authors’ testing.

 ### Areas for Further Development
 1. **Broader Hardware Support**: Expanding support for AMD GPUs and TPUs could widen the applicability of these techniques.